jmcuneo/a3-persistence/README.md

 A few inconveniences:
 - Minor changes to the package.json have to be made.
 - Vercel.json needs to be created and populated with the correct input before deploying the app to make sure it runs properly.
+- Did not use Vercel in the end because there was so much database interaction issues, resulting in many 401 errors and data not persisting. glitch never had this issue, so i decided to use glitch instead to be safe.
+- here is my app deployment on vercel for partial credit: https://a3-hanzalahqamar.vercel.app/. it works most of the time, but sometimes the data doesnt get pulled for the logged in user for the table of cars because of some weird database interaction timeouts issues with vercel hosting.

     Youtube Tutorial to host using Vercel: https://www.youtube.com/watch?v=vCuf62T2snY